My Approach

 Child Therapy

-I provide individual therapy for children presenting with a variety of concerns, including, but not limited to: behavioral difficulties, anger, anxiety and fear, bullying, coping with divorce, depression, trauma, grief and loss.
+I provide individual therapy for children presenting with a variety of concerns.
 For children, play is the most effective way to communicate their feelings and emotions.
-My approach utilizes play therapy to help children gain a deeper understanding and mastery over their experiences.
-I also utilize CBT interventions to equip children with skills to understand and manage their feelings in different settings.
+My approach utilizes play therapy to help children gain a deeper understanding and mastery over their experiences, coupled with skill development to understand and manage their feelings in different settings.
 Child therapy is accompanied by parent sessions.

 Adolescent Therapy

 Adolescence is a significant developmental period, accompanied by cognitive and emotional changes.
 I work with adolescents to develop a strong alliance, anchored in confidentiality and trust, to help them communicate their experiences and manage the stressors that accompany this stage.
-I work with adolescents on a range of issues, including, but not limited to: anxiety and mood disorders; trauma; grief and loss; relationship issues; family issues; identity concerns; and self-esteem and confidence.
 Parent sessions are done in conjunction with individual adolescent work.

 Adult Therapy